A Practical Guide on Protecting a Business Idea for Entrepreneurs

 Protecting your brand identity is another element of protecting your business idea.
 When you settle on a business name, logo, or slogan, consider registering it as a trademark.

-This ensures that no one else can use it and that you retain exclusive rights to protect your business ideas and branding.
+This ensures that no one else can use it and that you retain exclusive rights to your protected business ideas and branding.

 Trademarks are especially valuable because they protect the essence of your brand name's business identity.
 They also add value to your company by establishing a recognizable brand that customers can trust.